 They are well known for their high-performance, luxury features, and stylish looks.
 But since this type of car is reserved for the luxury market, affordable car manufacturers do not offer that many coupe models.

 10A.
 Muscle Car

 Ford Shelby GT350

 Example: Dodge Challenger, Ford Mustang GT

 Plus point: High-performance at an affordable price

 The term ‘muscle car’ originated for the 1960s and 70s special editions of mass-production cars that were specially designed for drag racing.
 It’s an American term for high-performance cars.

-Usually, a muscle car features rear-wheel drive, a large V8 engine with powerful configuration, and a lightweight two-door body.
-This type of cars is quite less expensive than sports and personal luxury cars.
+Usually, a muscle car features rear-wheel drive, a large V8 engine with a powerful configuration, and a lightweight two-door body.
+This type of car is quite less expensive than sports and personal luxury cars.